paralus/paralus/CONTRIBUTING.md

 If you're making changes to any of the proto files, you'll have to perform the following steps:

+- `make build` - build binary artifacts.
-- `make clean` - would clean all the *.pb files
+- `make test` - run all tests.
+- `make check` - perform check like fmt and vet.
-- `make build-proto` - would ensure changes to proto are valid
+- `make clean` - clean all binary artifacts.
-- `make gen-proto` - to generate *.pb files with the latest changes to proto files.
+- `make build-proto` - rebuild all proto files.

 ## Need Help?